igao94/ChatApp/README.md

-# Mini ChatApp API
+# ChatApp

-Mini ChatApp is a RESTful Web API built with **ASP.NET Core 8.0**, following **Clean Architecture** principles.
+ChatApp is a RESTful Web API built with **ASP.NET Core 8.0**, following **Clean Architecture** principles.
 The API allows users to send messages to each other and includes modern chat features such as authentication, authorization, and admin tools.

 ---